aesthetic on a budget

 Credit: John Medina/Getty Images, Walmart, HoneyIslandStudio via Etsy

 Whether you want to relive the best moments from your Eras Tour experience, or you simply hope to fill your space with items that remind you of the magic you feel when listening to Swift’s genre-spanning music, this guide is here to help.
-You can find decor products for every single Taylor Swift era, from laid-back country to all the sparkles to dark and moody.
+You can find decor products for every single Taylor Swift era (even the one that only has an album cover right now).

 But I have one question before I begin: “Are you ready for it?